ShafiqSuhag/world-specialized-hospital/docs/tasks.md

 [DONE] 1.
 Make the website meaningful and consistent in look and feel.
 Give your website a relevant name.
 Images and all the content of the website has to be relevant.
 No `lorem ipsum` please.
 [DONE] 2.
 Meaningful `readme.md` file containing your website name, a little description, link to your live site.
 And at least five bullet points mentioning different features and functionality of your website.
 [DONE] 3.
 After reloading the page on a private route, the user should not be redirected to the login page.
-4. Make the website responsive.
+[DONE] 4.
+Make the website responsive.
 Make sure the site looks different on desktop and mobile responsive.
 Tablet responsive is optional
 [DONE] 5.
 Use Context API
 [DONE] 6.
 Clean and organized Code.
 Organize components and add comments when needed [DONE] 7.
 Display some error when user email address or password don't match.